Shonei/agents/docs/rag_commands.md

 - When searching without `--store`, the CLI uses the current directory's absolute path
 - This automatic naming ensures consistency between indexing and searching

+**Note on Reserved Stores**:
+- The store name `memory` is reserved for the `memory` tool used by agents.
+You may see this store listed if you use the memory tool, but you should generally manage it via the agent's tools rather than these CLI commands.

 ## Troubleshooting

 ### "DB not initialized, Did you remember to set 'db_path' in your config?"